Finding a Top Financial Advisor Firm in Rancho Santa Fe, California

 Fairbanks Capital Management, Inc.

 Fairbanks Capital Management emphasizes long-term investing in what it believes are high-quality equity and fixed-income securities.
 Though it doesn’t publish a minimum account size requirement, its client base include individuals, corporations, foundations, trusts, charities, retirement funds, IRAs and pooled investment vehicles.
-Individual clients include high-net-worth individuals, which generally means that this type of Fairbanks Capital Management has a net worth of at least $1 million.
+Individual clients include high-net-worth individuals, which generally means that this type of Fairbanks Capital Management client has a net worth of at least $1 million.
+However, the fee-only firm does not have a set account minimum.

 The relatively small investment advisory team represents professional designations and degrees such as chartered financial analyst (CFA) and MBA.
 Some members of Fairbanks Capital Management are also managers at Kingsbury Financial L.P., and at times, principals of Fairbanks Capital Management hold interests in privately held companies.
 These extra roles can present potential conflicts of interest, which the firm seeks to address with its code of ethics.